jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-06-the-weight/draft/chapter-02.md

 "Fair."
 Maya leaned against the locker next to Sophia's.
 "So what really happened?
 If you want to talk about it."

 Sophia glanced around.
 The hallway was crowded, voices echoing off lockers and linoleum.
 Not here.
 She jerked her head toward the stairs and Maya followed.
-They climbed to the third floor, to the quiet corner by the old music rooms that nobody used anymore, and Sophia gave her the abbreviated version: cease and desist letter, parents' meeting, Robert Price's ultimatum.
+They climbed to the third floor, to the quiet corner by the old music rooms that nobody used anymore, and Sophia gave her the abbreviated version: cease and desist letter, parents' meeting, Robert Price's ultimatum, the visit to her house Sunday morning.

 "Holy shit," Maya said when she finished.
 "That's actually terrifying."